CCL Research Awards

 - 2005 award winner, Dr. Fred E. Fiedler

 - 2004 award winner, Dr. Edwin P. Hollander

 - 2002 award winner, Dr. Bernard Bass

 Leadership Quarterly Award

 The Leadership Quarterly Best Paper Award, sponsored by the Center for Creative Leadership, is presented annually in recognition of the best published paper submitted during the previous year to The Leadership Quarterly.
-The 2011 award winning paper is "Longitudinal tests of an integrative model of leader development: Charting and understanding development trajectories", by David Day and Hock-Peng Sin (22.3, 545-560).
+The 2012 award winning paper is "Differentiating transformational and non-transformational leaders on the basis of neurological imaging", by Pierre Balthazard, Ph.D.

 The annual award for best paper is presented jointly by CCL and The Leadership Quarterly.
 The award includes a citation, cash award and invitation to visit CCL.